Changing a company name

 The special resolution must be passed by at least 75% of votes cast.

-Once you've confirmed your name is available and you've passed a special resolution, lodge a Notification of resolution (Form 205) (including a copy of the passed special resolution) and pay the required fee.
+Once you've confirmed your name is available and you've passed a special resolution, lodge a Form 205 Notification of a resolution (including a copy of the passed special resolution) and pay the required fee.

 Make sure the form is lodged within 14 days of the resolution being passed.
 Otherwise, late fees will apply.

-Ensure that you've entered the name correctly and there are no typos in your application; once it's approved, we cannot update the name.
+Ensure that you've entered the name correctly and there are no typographical errors in your application; once it's approved, we cannot update the name.
 You will need to pass another special resolution and lodge another Form 205.